ivansojivarghese/Ripples/README.md

 - Adjust intensity and speed with a longer click/tap.

 ## Future Improvements
+- Simulate secondary waves from primary wave collisions.
+When two or more ripples intersect, they generate smaller secondary waves due to constructive and destructive interference.
+This effect adds realism by replicating the way real water waves behave when they merge and interact.
 - Add mobile touch gestures for enhanced interaction.
 - Implement a settings UI for user-configurable parameters.
 - Improve performance on lower-end devices.